Spanish-language version

 Helping students understand these ideas

 The human impact on climate change is the most frequently misunderstood aspect of climate science.
-Some sectors of the public continue to debate whether these ideas can be true, despite the well-established science.
+Some sectors of the public continue to debate whether these ideas can be true, despite well-established science.
 There are several possible reasons why students may resist the conclusion that humans are altering the climate.
-This concept may be uncomfortable to students due to feelings of guilt, political resistance, or genuine lack of scientific understanding.
+This concept may be uncomfortable to students due to feelings of guilt, political resistance, or a genuine lack of scientific understanding.
 Furthermore, projections of the effects of climate change on our society can frighten, overwhelm, or discourage students.
 This can result in denial or resistance to learning.
 Furthermore, even if a student possesses a firm grasp of this topic, it is nearly certain that at some point this knowledge will be challenged outside of class.
 Building a solid and careful scientific argument is essential.
+For more on climate change and mental health, see the CLEAN Climate Mental Health pages.

 Educators are encouraged to introduce this topic with generous scaffolding that establishes the foundations of the process of science, the underlying principles of climate science, and a reliance on the robust scientific research that supports this conclusion.
 Several strategies are presented on this page about Teaching Controversial Environmental Issues which emphasizes the affective and emotional aspects of student learning.